Character :: Business and Jobs :: Best Places to Live :: Climate :: Education :: Transport :: Recreation :: Summary and Pros and Cons

 Best Places to Live in Edmonton

-Edmonton is relatively stable in economic downturns, but the global economy’s recent plunge has been a driving force in the reduction in real estate valuations.
+Edmonton is currently experiencing strong economic growth and this has been a driving force in the increase in real estate valuations over the past few years.

 Regarding the best places to live in Edmonton, we’ll consider family-friendly neighbourhoods offering a good quality of life with low crime rates.
 (These might not necessarily be your choice if you’re a young single person looking for inner city nightlife and entertainment.)